Format and structure your data

 An Algolia record is a collection of attributes where each attribute has a name and a value (a key-value pair).

-Here is an example record with four different kinds of attribute (string, integer, array, and boolean):
+Here is an example record with four different kinds of attributes (string, integer, array, and boolean):

 1